Letting someone go is tough. But here are 9 reasons you must fire a volunteer—and how to do it.

 Signs of poor performance: bragging about not needing to prepare for class, making verbal commitments and never following through and consistently having excuses for missing meetings or activities they’re responsible for.

-5. Negligence I once attended a weekend retreat with several church groups.
+I once attended a weekend retreat with several church groups.
 Saturday night, one of the other church’s volunteers asked me to watch his group while he went out drinking with some friends.
-That guy should be fired.
+Fire that guy.

 There are many situations in the church where parents or others trust volunteers to be responsible.
 Any circumstance of volunteer negligence where a child’s life is endangered is grounds for termination.

-6. Sexual misconduct The church used to be immune from having to deal with sexual misconduct on the part of volunteers.
+The church used to be immune from having to deal with sexual misconduct on the part of volunteers.
 Not any more.
-Volunteers who fall prey to sexual temptations need to be terminated immediately.
+You need to immediately terminate volunteers who fall prey to sexual temptations.
 This can include anything from inappropriate touching to more serious sexual activity.

 Don’t assume everyone has a pure motive for volunteering.
 Many churches now screen all volunteers who work with children or youth.
-Make sure your children aren’t endangered because of ineffective screening methods.
+Don’t endanger children because of ineffective screening methods.
 Confront any suspicious volunteers.

-8. Antagonism Church antagonists constantly undermine anything positive in the church.
+Church antagonists constantly undermine anything positive in the church.
 They’re dangerous and conniving.
 Antagonists often use influential volunteer positions as a launching platform to criticize.
-These people are like a poison and should be removed immediately.
+Remove these people immediately.
+Their attitude is poisonous to your ministry.

 LEADING THE FIRING SQUAD